cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/jwt.md

 ---

 JSON Web Token (JWT) is a lightweight authentication specification that allows us to use JWT to deliver secure and reliable information between users and servers.
-Essentially a token, it is a compact security method for passing between two sides of network communication. hertz also provides an [implementation](https://github.com/hertz-contrib/jwt) of JWT, it used gin [implementation](https://github.com/appleboy/gin-jwt) for reference.
+Essentially a token, it is a compact security method for passing between two sides of network communication.
+Hertz also provides an [implementation](https://github.com/hertz-contrib/jwt) of JWT, it uses gin [implementation](https://github.com/appleboy/gin-jwt) for reference.

 As for usage, you may refer to hertz [example](https://github.com/hertz-contrib/jwt/blob/main/example/basic/main.go)